Namma Annachi

-Namma Annachi is a 1994 Indian Tamil-language film directed by Dhalapathi.
+Namma Annachi is a 1994 Indian Tamil-language action drama film directed by Dhalapathi.
 The film stars R. Sarathkumar in a triple role, along with Radhika, Heera Rajagopal and Rupini.
 The music was composed by Deva, and the film released on 21 May 1994.

 Plot

 Ayya was an honest police officer in a remote village.
 The villagers respected him for protecting the village against the heartless don Vaiyapuri.
 Ayya lived happily with his wife and son Annachi.
 One day, Vaiyapuri killed Ayya and his wife in front of Annachi.
 In turn, the young Annachi stabbed Vaiyapuri and fled to the city.

 20 years later, Annachi does odd jobs for a living and eventually becomes a brave man who fights against injustice.
-He is adopted by an old couple.
+An old couple adopts him.
 Meanwhile, Vaiyapuri and his son Vadivelu control the city.
-Annachi starts working in Vaiyapuri's factory, and there he realizes that the laborers are paid less.
-Gayathri, a labor officer, speaks in favor of the laborers, but Vaiyapuri tactfully frames her in prostitution and sends her to jail.
-Annachi rescues her and marries her.
+Annachi starts working at Vaiyapuri's factory, where he realizes that the laborers are paid less.
+Gayathri, a labor officer, speaks in favor of the laborers, but Vaiyapuri tactfully frames her for prostitution and sends her to jail.
+Annachi rescues and marries her.
 During a labor strike, Vaiyapuri kills one of the laborers, and a furious Annachi kills Vaiyapuri in revenge.

-20 years later, Annachi becomes a godfather helping the poor and oppressed, while his only son Prabhakaran becomes a lawyer.
-Prabhakaran and Priya fall in love with each other.
+20 years later, Annachi becomes a godfather, helping the poor and oppressed.
+His only son Prabhakaran becomes a lawyer and falls in love with Priya.
 Vadivelu is now a corrupt politician.
 At the election, all citizens vote for the non-candidate Annachi, thus cancelling the election.
 The angry candidate poisons poor people during Annachi's fest, and Annachi kills him.
-Prabhakaran witnesses the murder, and the matter is taken up in court by him, and he wants to punish his father.
+Prabhakaran witnesses the murder and takes the matter to court, and he wants to punish his father.
 Annachi is later discharged.
 Soon, Annachi clashes with Vadivelu, and Vadivelu kills Gayathri.
 What transpires later forms the crux of the story.